nick-morhun/UnityHelpers/README.md

 # UnityHelpers
 A set of utilities for Unity game engine.

-Add some useful menus to the Editor such as:
+Adds some useful menus under "Unity Helpers", such as:

 - Selection/Print Asset Path
 - Selection/Print Global Position